The Borough Hall

 Current situation

 Theatres Trust has had various discussions with the council over the years, highlighting the importance of The Borough Hall and the opportunity and potential for the building to return to live performance use.
-We have raised concerns regarding the market sale of the building and requested that the council ensures the future viability of the building, for its original use as a performance venue, is considered before consideration for non-cultural uses.
+We also raised concerns regarding the sale of the building and requested that the council ensured the future viability of the building, for its original use as a performance venue, be considered before consideration for non-cultural uses.

 Theatres Trust will continue to champion the future of this historically important theatre, with the aim for it to be returned to theatre use, and to ensure that any refurbishment or redevelopment of the building is carried out sympathetically and is sensitive to the social, architectural, and historic importance of this fine building.